iambumblehead/guix-xps13-9343/README.md

 **A guide to setting up guix on an xps13 9343, generic enough to be used for other machines.** Only one xps13-specific thing is here, and it is safe to load that thing anywhere —the i915 kernel module referenced in config.scm.
 This guide credits and follows [steps outlined][1] by [David Wilson][2] of systemcrafters.
 The systemcrafters guide has a few outdated and missing areas, and does not demonstrate the [nonguix][9] vanilla linux kernel used by this guide.

 **When steps are completed to success, the machine boots a minimal environment with git, emacs and networking tools that enable wifi and ethernet.** Use these to continue setting up a system you prefer, probably using [guix home.][6]
-Needed configuration files are stored with this guide.

 This guide assumes you have,
  1. [A guix iso][0] with non-free drivers and [iwlwifi][7] kernel module,